vorburger/CrashTestDummy/README.md

        option to change this behavior.
 You can then get a meaningful backtrace from your debugger if you break on the gdk_x_error() function.)

-on (at least some) Ubuntu Linux 14.04 at least.
+(at least some) Ubuntu Linux 14.04 (64-bit) at least.
 The error doesn't consistently happen at every start-up, but "often enough" - could be some sort of timing issue?

+Its reproducible using on OpenJDK 1.8.0_11 & openjdk version "1.8.0-jdk8-b132" as well as Oracle Java 1.8.0_20-b26.
+Based on Googling around, it likely already happened on earlier Java versions as well.

 Originally https://github.com/TechnicPack/TechnicLauncher/issues/464;
 similar issues found on bug trackers of other classic Swing/AWT apps.